MicrosoftDocs/fabric-docs/docs/admin/feature-usage-adoption.md

 #### Example

-Continuing the example from the [Activity Overview](#activity-overview-page) page, you use the Analysis page to investigate why the *Sales and Marketing* capacity had significantly more activities in December.
-The decomposition tree reveals the most popular activity was *ViewReport*, which signifies the viewing of a Power BI report.
+Continuing the example from the [Activity Overview](#activity-overview-page) page, you use the Analysis page to investigate why the *Sales and Marketing* capacity had significantly more activity in December than all other capacities.
+The decomposition tree reveals the most popular activity on the *Sales and Marketing* capacity was *ViewReport*, which signifies the viewing of a Power BI report.
 You then drill through to the [Activity Details](#activity-details-page) page to identify which reports were most frequently viewed that month on the *Sales and Marketing* capacity.

 To drill through to the [Activity Details](#activity-details-page) page: